 The variable NOPUFLG indicates there is another reason the policyholder does not have a record on a person-level PUF.
 The purpose of these flags is to explain any difficulty users may have linking policyholder information onto the PRPL file.
-These variables do not, however, measure mortality or policyholders' leaving the household, which should instead be obtained from the PSTATS variables on the person-level files.
-(For example, policyholders who die between Round 1 (Panel 25) or 3 (Panel 24) or Round 6 (Panel 23) and the end of 2020 will have records on HC-224, and FYFLG will be set to 1 YES.)
+These variables do not, however, measure mortality or policyholders' leaving the household, which should instead be obtained from the PSTATS variables on the person-level file.
+For example, policyholders who die between Round 1 (Panel 26) or Round 3 (Panel 25) or Round 5 (Panel 24) or Round 7 (Panel 23) and the end of 2021 will have records on HC-233, and FYFLG will be set to 1 YES.